 - GREEN SUPERFOOD POWDERS – such as wheatgrass, spirulina, blue-green algae, barley grass, chlorella, and kelp are powerful anti inflammatory plants that are high in nutrients for immunity, anti aging, anti cancer and literally millions of other benefits.
 Yes, green superfood powders rock, and should become part of your daily routine to ensure optimum health.
 P/LC/FB

 As you can see, there is such an abundance of delicious foods you can eat on the plant based diet that you need never go hungry.
-Out of those above foods you can make hundreds of different meals; and for inspiration you only need to check out some of the great vegan recipe websites out there on the internet.
+Out of those above foods you can make hundreds of different meals, and for inspiration you only need to check out some of the great vegan recipe websites out there.
 All this means it really is getting easier and easier every day to convert to this health boosting way of life.

 Plant Based Food Combining for Nutritionally Complete Meals

-Here’s the part where I will help you understand how to put a ‘complete’ meal together.
-That means getting the correct amounts of protein, carbohydrates, fats, fiber, and nutrients.
+Here’s the part where I will help you understand how to put a ‘complete’ meal together, which means obtaining the correct amounts of protein, carbohydrates, fats, fiber, and nutrients.
 You want a good array of all of these at every meal or snack to feel satiated and full, and as many of the plant foods on this list are low GI (glycemic index) they will also keep your blood sugar stable, thus helping to stop junk food and sugar cravings.

-Sugar promotes inflammation and also high insulin spikes, and is thought to be the driver behind many common diseases including type 2 diabetes, heart disease, obesity, metabolic syndrome, degenerative disease, and even some cancers.
-This is why it is vital for every one of us to take measures to cut down on junk foods and add in more nutritious plant foods.
+Sugar promotes inflammation and insulin spikes, and is thought to be the driver behind many common diseases including type 2 diabetes, heart disease, obesity, metabolic syndrome, degenerative disease, and even some cancers.
+This is why it is vital for every one of us to take measures to cut down on junk foods, and to also add in more nutritious plant foods.

-How to make a ‘compete’ plant based meal:-
+How to make a ‘Complete’ Plant Based Meal

 1. MAIN MEALS

-Always mix a carbohydrate food with a good quality source of protein.
-For example, you should mix a wholegrain or carby vegetable with a source of protein and a little fat, plus LOTS of vegetable, salad, or leafy greens for antioxidants, vitamins and minerals.
+For a main meal you need to be sure you are getting all your macronutrients from different plant foods.
+Always mix a carbohydrate food with a good quality source of protein, for example, mix a wholegrain or carby vegetable with a source of protein and a little fat, plus LOTS of vegetable, salad; or leafy greens for antioxidants, vitamins and minerals.